 You must build a dedicated team of people who will not promote your fundraiser but, help you to create it and share it between their circle.

 Targeting the donors by factors like their interests, causes that are close to their heart, and the most effective way to persuade them to donate.

 Fries and Coke gives us the best combination; in a similar pattern the perfect combinations of communication platforms between fundraiser and donor gives you the best result.
 Facebook, Twitter, Whatsapp, are some of the social platforms that suit the best for your cause and your audience.
 You must figure out where you can share your story that can engage your audience more.
 In which platform your friends are more active?
 And if you know the answers, then you can figure out your further plan of action.

-You can join Facebook groups that match your profession, likes or interests and spread the word amongst
+You can join Facebook groups that match your profession, likes or interests and spread the word amongst that community.

 Create a Frame for your cause, ask your support group to add it on their profile images across social media platform.

 Create a Cover Image for your cause add it across social media platform.